-Superintendent(s) - Anna Anderson, Brynna Anderson, Robyn Prickett

-Assistant Superintendent(s) - Marik Anderson, Odessa Miller, Isaiah Olander, Kirsten Olander
+Superintendent(s) - Michelle Wisbey, Megan Larson, Jennifer Mader, Traci Lambdin

+Assistant Superintendent(s) - Landon and Troy Wisbey, Easton Klein, Izabella and Leena Larson, Bailey Mader, Colbey Hyde

-- 2. A 4-H Member may have a total of 10 entries (a set is considered a single item).
+- 1. Read GENERAL RULES. - 2.
+A 4-H Member may have a total of 10 entries (a set is considered a single item).
 Use each class number as many times as needed.
 List each exhibit separately on an entry card.
 The entries may be originals, kits or a combination of the two. - 3.
-Name project on back of entry card and multi-piece items should be marked accordingly.

-4. For Classes 4501-4505: Kits and preformed molds are not considered original and are not acceptable.
+Name project on back of entry card and multi-piece items should be marked accordingly. - 4.
+For Classes 4501-4505: Kits and preformed molds are not considered original and are not acceptable.
 Combining parts of different patterns (pictures, photographs, images from the internet or a magazine) with the member's own ideas can result in an original design, but simply changing the color, pattern, and/or size of a pattern does not make the design original.
 If you create a replica of what you see somewhere else (i.e. Pinterest), it is not your original design.
 If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.
-Kits and preformed molds are not considered original and must be entered in Class 4507.

-- 5. For Classes 4506-4507: Exhibits can be from kits or art that has been created using ideas from others.
+Kits and preformed molds are not considered original and must be entered in Class 4507. - 5.
+For Classes 4506-4507: Exhibits can be from kits or art that has been created using ideas from others.
 If the exhibit is from a kit, please bring the kit instructions to the fair.
 This will help the judge understand the level of difficulty and level of creativity. - 6.
-All pictures must be mounted on construction paper or mat board or can be framed. - All exhibits which need to be hung (including all fine arts) MUST have a wire or saw tooth hanger attached (no string or tape) in order to be properly displayed.
-If necessary hardware is not attached, it may not be displayed and will result in the loss of one ribbon placing.
+All pictures must be mounted on construction paper or mat board or can be framed. - 7.
+All exhibits which need to be hung (including all fine arts) MUST have a wire or saw tooth hanger attached (no string or tape) in order to be properly displayed.
+Due to wind at the fair, display art in heavy frames. - 8.
 Must be enrolled in visual arts project to exhibit. - 9.
-Sign up for conference judging time on the Sunday before the fair (see fair schedule). - 10.
-All items must be entered Monday prior to the fair during the designated times. - 11.
-If items are not checked in during the designated times, 4-H members have not signed up for a judging time during the appropriate timeframe, will result in the loss of one ribbon placing for exhibits.

-12. Judging will be held on Wednesday at 8:30 a.m.

-- 13. No plants or plant materials needing watering can be entered as an art display or item. - 14.
-Exhibits must be made by the 4-H Member in the current 4-H year. - 15.
-For the Kansas State Fair: - Each county may submit one entry from each of the five categories (Fine Arts, Clay and Ceramics, Leather and Jewelry, Three-Dimensional, and General Crafts). - A member may display only one visual arts item at the state fair. - All visual arts exhibits are evaluated using a visual arts rubric, which takes into account correct use of design elements, craftsmanship, and creativity. - Large art items will not be accepted.
-Exhibits must be of manageable size and be easily transported and displayed by one person. - Art Release Form covers items while on display at Rock Springs and must accompany art exhibit to be considered for Rock Springs display. - o All exhibits are entered at your own risk.
+Judging will be conference style judging on Monday before the fair in the Courthouse meeting room.
+Club judging times are: - 1:30 p.m.
+Solomon Valley - 2:00 p.m.
+Pleasant Valley - 2:30 p.m.
+Livewires - 2:50 p.m.
+Woodsdale - 10.
+After an exhibit has been judged, those items receiving a blue, red, or white ribbon must be taken to the fairgrounds by the exhibitor on Tuesday.
+Ribbons will be placed on entries once they are in place at the fairgrounds on Tuesday.
+Purple exhibits will remain at the courthouse until all visual arts judging is completed. - 11.
+No plants or plant materials needing watering can be entered as an art display or item. - 12.
+Exhibits must be made by the 4-H Member in the current 4-H year. - 13.
+For the Kansas State Fair: - Each county may submit one entry from each of the five categories (Fine Arts, Clay and Ceramics, Leather and Jewelry, Three-Dimensional, and General Crafts). - O A member may display only one visual arts item at the state fair. - All visual arts exhibits are evaluated using a visual arts rubric, which takes into account correct use of design elements, craftsmanship, and creativity. - o Large art items will not be accepted.
+Exhibits must be of manageable size and be easily transported and displayed by one person. - Art Release Form covers items while on display at Rock Springs and must accompany art exhibit to be considered for Rock Springs display. - All exhibits are entered at your own risk.
 Art Release Form covers items while on display at Rock Springs.